Formulating the Restoration of Distribution Networks as a Multiple Traveling Salesman Problem: Problem Definition

-where $S_{k-1}$ denotes the energized portion of the distribution network at time $T_{k-1}$ (the `source') and $I\left(\mathcal{P}(l,S_{k-1})\right)$ is an indicator function which is equal to $1$ if a completely repaired path exists from $l$ to $S_{k-1}$ at time $T_k$ and is equal to $0$ otherwise.
+where $S_{k-1}$ denotes the energized portion of the distribution network at time $T_{k-1}$ (the `source'). $I\left(\mathcal{P}(l,S_{k-1})\right)$ is an indicator function which is equal to $1$ if a completely repaired path exists from $l$ to $S_{k-1}$ at time $T_k$ and is equal to $0$ otherwise.
 Henceforth, we will simply use `path' to mean a `completely repaired path' to the source.
-If the $r_l$'s are equal for all $l$, the objective function reduces to maximizing the number of repairs which can earn an immediate reward at the end of the current restoration window.
+If $r_l=1, \, \forall l$, the objective function reduces to maximizing the number of repairs which can earn an immediate reward at the end of the current restoration window.